The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 **Fall Malefic**

-* Single target damage (250), 1.5 cast time
+* Single target damage (250), 1.5 cast time.
-* Can weave one oGCD after this
 * Cast this when you don't need to do anything else.
+* Can weave one oGCD after this.

 ![](/img/jobs/ast/003560_hr1.png)

 **Gravity II**

-* AoE damage in a 5y radius around your target  (130 potency), 1.5 cast time
+* AoE damage in a 5y radius around your target  (130 potency), 1.5 cast time.
-* Can weave one oGCD after this
-* Gravity is a gain on two targets over Fall Malefic
-* In dungeons, apply Combust while running and spam gravity when the tank stops
+* In dungeons, apply Combust while running and spam gravity when the tank stops.
+* Gravity is a gain on two targets over Fall Malefic.
+* Can weave one oGCD after this.

 ![](/img/jobs/ast/003554_hr1.png)

 **Combust III**

-* Single target DoT (10 ticks of 55 potency), instant cast
+* Single target DoT (10 ticks of 55 potency), instant cast.
+Total potency: 550.
-* Total potency: 550
-* Combust is a gain on four targets, and a loss on 5+ targets compared to gravity.
-* Try not to refresh Combust early, losing ticks of Combust is a bigger loss than trying to fit it into buffs
+* In dungeons, apply Gravity while running and use Gravity when the tank stops.
 * If Optimizing:

-          *Refreshing Combust early can be a gain if you know your kill/phase time and you know you will lose ticks anyway.*
+  * Refreshing Combust early can be a gain if you know your kill/phase time and you know you will lose ticks anyway.
-          Combust is a gain on Fall Malefic after five ticks.
+  * Combust is a gain on Fall Malefic after five ticks.

 # Healing